 The School Social Work Program is a School-based Program of Study.
-You must be accepted first to SSA and then by the individual Program of Study.
+You must be accepted first to SSA and then by the School Social Work Program of Study.
 SSA students apply during the winter of their first year.

-In addition to the requirements of the clinical practice concentration, students in the School Social Work Program are required to take two courses specifically designed for their specialization and their choice of one of three electives focusing on urban education.
+In addition to the requirements of the clinical practice concentration, students in the School Social Work Program are required to take two courses specifically designed for their specialization and their choice of one of four electives focusing on urban education and advanced social work practice in schools.

-Students interested in the Type 73 School Social Work Program must pass the Test of Academic Proficiency (TAP) administered by the Illinois State Board of Education (ISBE) before applying to the program of study.
-Upon completion of the program of study and the passing of the ISBE School Social Worker content-area exam, students are prepared to obtain the Type 73 Certification, required to practice social work in most school settings in Illinois.
+Students interested in the School Social Work Program must pass the Test of Academic Proficiency (TAP) administered by the Illinois State Board of Education (ISBE) before applying to the program of study.
+Students may also submit qualifying ACT or SAT scores in lieu of the TAP.
+Prior to applying for the PEL students must also pass the School Social Work content-area exam, also administered by the ISBE.
+For more information about testing requirements please see: http://isbe.net/licensure/html/testing.htm.
+Upon completion of all program of study and state requirements students are eligible to obtain their Professional Educator Licensure, required to practice social work in most public school settings in Illinois.

-Stipends may be available to students in the School Social Work Program.
-For School Social Work students the size and availability of stipends will vary by school district.
+Stipends may be available to students in the School Social Work Program through their field placements.
+For School Social Work students the size and availability of stipends will vary by school or school district.

 SSA alumni are at the forefront of education.
 With strong problem solving, multidisciplinary, and interpersonal skills, they are working at the intersection of social work and education at a variety of practice and policy levels.
 Our alumni work in both practice and policy positions in public schools, private schools, and community schools.